 Each lesson is presented with colorful and interesting PowerPoint slides that include "bullet point" information accompanied by maps and illustrations.
 Brief background information is sometimes included to help clarify lessons.

-The CD contains separate PDF files of worksheets (173 pages), answer key, and maps that coordinate with the lessons.
-Questions on the worksheets are worded such that they should be completed by students while they watch the slides rather than afterwards.
+The CD contains separate PDF files of worksheets (173 pages), answer keys, and maps that coordinate with the lessons.
+Questions on the worksheets are worded such that they should be completed by students while they watch the slides rather than afterward.
 There are also some activity pages that students should complete separately, such as one where they number a series of biblical events in their correct order or the numerous maps to be labeled.